-The outlines of our audit approach were as follows:
+The outline of our audit approach was as follows:

 - We conducted audit work on the five branches, head office and Triodos Investment Management B.V.

-- Site visits were conducted to all branches.
+- We conducted site visits to all branches.

-- Audit coverage: 98% of consolidated revenue and 98% of consolidated total assets and 99% of profit before tax.
+- Audit coverage: 100% of consolidated revenue, 100% of consolidated total assets and 99% of profit before tax.

 Key audit matters

 - Impairments of loans to customers